 Student Body

-The student population of Pensacola State College has stayed relatively flat over five years.
+The student population of Pensacola State College has grown by 12% over five years.

 Total Enrollment